maxosprojects/hass-addons/README.md

 ## Install in HA

-These steps are to be done only once:
+These steps are to be followed only once:
 1. Settings > Addons > ADD-ON STORE
 2. In the top right menu select `Repositories`
 3. Add new repository: `https://github.com/maxosprojects/hass-addons`